-WHEN A STUDENT IS ABSENT, THE FOLLOWING STEPS SHOULD BE TAKEN:
+WHEN A STUDENT IS ABSENT, THE FOLLOWING STEPS MUST BE TAKEN:

-- 1. Parent or guardian is required to phone and inform the attendance office of the student's absence before 10:00 AM.
-The office number is 916-433-5191(West) or (916) 433-5375(East). - 2.
-Parents are requested to send a written excuse with the students on the day the student returns to school to be submitted to the office.
-Include the child's first and last name, date of the absence, and state if the absence was for health or personal reasons.
-The note must include parent's/guardian's home and work numbers and parent's signature. - 3.
+- 1. Parents or guardians are required to phone and inform the attendance office of the student's absence before 10:00 AM.
+The office number is 916-433-5191(West) or (916) 433-5375 (East). - 2.
+If a phone call is not made on the day of the absence, parents are required to send a written excuse with the students on the day the student returns to school, to be submitted to the office.
+Include the child's first and last name, date of the absence, and state the reason for the absence.
+The note must include parent's/guardian's home and work numbers, and parent's signature. - 3.
 When a student has accumulated 10 absences in the school year for illness properly verified by the parent, a physician must verify any additional absences for illness. - 4.
 Students on a SART/SARB Contract will be required to provide medical verification for each absence.

-All absences require a readmit slip from the office.
 Unexcused absences become truancies if not properly cleared.